 Tricks from Treats.
 The aforementioned chocolate and raisins, sugarless gum, and candy wrapper all pose hazards to dogs and cats.
 Keep them hidden away – from you and your pets!
 Read more…

 Busy Schedules.
 A busy schedule isn’t inherently dangerous for your pets, but don’t let the hustle and bustle keep you from regular exercise and play.
 Don’t forget the preventatives and your regularly scheduled vet visits.
-And if you think you’re too busy, talk to us about Doggy Day Care or Kitty Condo!
+And if you think you’re too busy, talk to us about Doggie Day Care or Kitty Condo!

 Keep all of these things in mind as we get ready for cooler weather and holidays.
 It’s fall, ya’ll.
 Go enjoy!